msimmond/ca-soils/README.md

 ## Usage

-{casoils} was developed to work 'out of the box' so you can immediately install and render an example report.
-The package includes all the functionality of the original {soils} package plus enhanced dynamic grouping capabilities.
+`casoils` is designed to work out of the box.
+After installation, you can immediately render an example report using built-in data and templates.

 ## Acknowledgement and Citation

-This report was generated using the {casoils} R package.
+This report was generated using the `casoils` R package.

-{casoils} was developed for UC Agriculture and Natural Resources (UCANR) as part of the California Farm Demonstration Network (CFDN).
+`casoils` was developed for UC Agriculture and Natural Resources (UCANR) as part of the California Farm Demonstration Network (CFDN).

-{casoils} is based on and extends the {soils} package, which was developed by the Washington State Department of Agriculture (WSDA) and Washington State University (WSU) as part of the Washington Soil Health Initiative.
+`casoils` is based on and extends the `soils` package, which was developed by the Washington State Department of Agriculture (WSDA) and Washington State University (WSU) as part of the Washington Soil Health Initiative.

+This adaptation includes only minor edits to support California-specific workflows and reporting needs.

-**To cite {casoils} in publications, please use:**
+**To cite `casoils` in publications, please use:**

 Simmonds M. 2025. casoils: California Soil Health Reporting Tools.
 UC Agriculture and Natural Resources / California Farm Demonstration Network. https://github.com/msimmond/ca-soils

-**To cite {soils} in publications, please use:**
+**To cite `soils` in publications, please use:**

 Ryan JN, McIlquham M, Sarpong KA, Michel LM, Potter TS, Griffin LaHue D, Gelardi DL.
 2024.
 Visualize and Report Soil Health Data with {soils}.
 Washington Soil Health Initiative. https://github.com/WA-Department-of-Agriculture/soils

 ## Credits

-- {soils} adapts from RStudio Project Templates, {ratlas}, {quartotemplate}, and {golem}.
+- `soils` adapts from RStudio Project Templates, `ratlas`, `quartotemplate`, and `golem`.
-- Text and figures in {soils} were adapted from WSU Extension publication #FS378E Soil Health in Washington Vineyards.
+- Text and figures in `soils` were adapted from WSU Extension publication #FS378E Soil Health in Washington Vineyards.
-- Indicators and template adaptations in {casoils} were developed in collaboration with UCANR's California Farm Demonstration Network (CFDN).
+- `casoils` involved light modifications to support California-specific indicators, grouping behavior, and reporting templates in collaboration with UCANR’s California Farm Demonstration Network (CFDN).

 ## License